MuhammadYousaf54/Mern-Stack-Ecommerce-2024/README.md

 # MERN STACK E-COMMERCE-2024

-hy, this is the e-commerce app with complete latest features and updates of MERN Stack technology
+hy, This is the e-commerce app with complete latest features and updates of MERN Stack technology

 # Client_Side - Front-End
  using React ,React-Router-dom and RTK Query , Fire Base for authentication and get data from the database and